sisundin/Prototyp_Kodtest/README.md

 # Prototyp_Kodtest
  My submission code

-I used React to create my frontend solution and node.js to create the backend.
+I used React to create my frontend and node.js to create the backend.
 I stardet out with a npm create-react-app for the frontend.

 **To get this app started you need 2 terminals.
 One for server and one for the frontend **